The 2026 Water Rate Increase Wave: What Commercial Properties Should Do Now

 What operators should do

 Build a water-rate risk register.
-Track effective date, rate type, affected line item, current kGal, sewer linkage, stormwater charges, and whether the change is a one-year adjustment or a multi-year schedule.
+Track effective date, rate type, affected line item, current kGal, meter size, sewer linkage, stormwater charges, irrigation class, and whether the change is a one-year adjustment or a multi-year schedule.

 Then rank meters by exposure.
 A meter with high usage in a city with rising volumetric rates is a priority candidate for water efficiency, leak review, meter accuracy testing, irrigation controls, and Smart Valve evaluation.